 793 Peaceful Valley Road, North Creek

 518-251-2411 or Snow phone: 518-251-5026

 Boasts 109 trails, including 27 glades, and nine snowshoeing and cross-country trails.
 Daily ski and snowboard lessons for children as young as 4.
 Daycare available for children ages 6 months to 6 years.

 518-946-2223 or Coca-Cola Snow Phone 877-754-3223

-Features 87 trails, 11 lifts, and several terrain parks at this U.S. Olympic training site.
-There are expert trails as well as Cub Camp, Junior Adventure, and Cloudsplitter Club for kids learning to ski or board.
+Features more than 80 trails, 11 lifts, and several terrain parks at this U.S. Olympic training site.
+There are expert trails as well as Bear Den for kids and families learning to ski or snowboard.
 Lessons for ages 4 and older, all skill levels.
 Nursery available for ages 1-6.
-Ski racing program for ages 6 and older.
+Ski racing and freestyle program for ages 7 and older.